 What makes a wealthy person’s divorce complicated is their expenses.
 Some wealthy people spend money on things that the average person is not familiar with: boats that are liabilities but create a net tax benefit after depreciation, art that hangs in their houses yet has been deeded away, and country club memberships.

-Even Cook County circuit court judges and associate judges with salaries of $207,291 and $196,926, respectively cannot relate to the quasi-assets of the wealthy own.
+Even Cook County circuit court judges and associate judges with salaries of $207,291 and $196,926, respectively, cannot relate to the quasi-assets that the wealthy own.

 Because of these complications, the wealthy are even more inclined to settle their cases via creative negotiations.
 So, understanding the assets/liabilities of the wealthy is not as important as knowing how to leverage those strange assets in an Illinois divorce’s negotiations.

 Country Club Memberships And Divorce